Pear-231/Kindle-Highlights-Emailer/README.md

 *To set up the automatic daily emails and test the emailer, follow these steps:*

   - Go to the 'Email Content' sheet, in the cell that contains 'youremailgoeshere@email' type your email address.
-  - To test the 'Send Email' button, press it, if a box appears retuesting authorisation, click continue, choose an email address, click advanced, click 'go to Random Kindle Highlights Emailer (unsafe) - click Allow.
+  - To test the 'Send Email' button, press it, if a box appears retuesting authorisation, click continue, choose an email address, click advanced, click 'Go to Random Kindle Highlights Emailer (unsafe)' - click Allow.
 To receive a test email press the 'Send Email' button and check your emails.

     *Example Email:*